Vasectomy in Palm Beach County

 Get plenty of bed rest during the first week.
 At the very least, stay off of your feet for two or three days.
 Avoid bathing for about 48 hours because this will allow the incisions to heal faster and prevent infection.
 Take the antibiotics that your doctor provides.

 Although your body continues to make sperm after a vasectomy, it is naturally absorbed by the body.
 A vasectomy is the most effective means of preventing pregnancy short of abstinence.
 Recovery time is limited and most patients are able to return to their normal lives after one week.

 When Can I Have Sex After a Vasectomy?

 Wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm and may continue to for several months after the procedure.
 After a few months, the doctor will check sperm levels to confirm that it is declining until it reaches zero.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.

 If you are considering a vasectomy for male birth control, contact the urologist at Urologic Physicians & Surgeons, PA to discuss the benefits of a vasectomy and determine if the procedure is right for you.
 For more information on vasectomies, please call (561) 833-5594 or request an appointment online.
-Men drive from the Miami metropolitan area for specialized treatment at our urology clinic in Palm Beach Gardens.
+Men drive from the Miami metropolitan area for specialized treatment at our urology clinic in Palm Beach County.